kudzie-zoh/RSA-Factoring-Challenge/README.md

-Factor me some fast factors...let's see if we can make it Using Bash.
+Factor me some fast factors...let's see if we can make it using Bash.